We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 How do I apply?

 Once all requirements have been met, please complete the Aircraft Maintenance Licence online application form on the CAA Portal.
+For more information and guidance regarding the new process, please refer to AMEL portal form user guide.

 If you have not used the CAA Customer Portal before, you will need to create an account before you can access the online application form.
 Once registered, you can start your application by clicking on the ‘Aircraft maintenance licence applications’ link under the list of available services.